Hollow Wins | Bakugo W

 And it only got worse when Midoriya inherited One For All from their shared idol and started actually becoming the thing Bakugo always feared he was.
 The kid he’d been putting down his whole life got chosen by the greatest hero alive.
 Imagine that.
 Imagine watching the one person you’re trying to convince yourself is beneath you get handed exactly the thing that proves he never was.

-Everyone in that stadium would’ve taken the W. Your opponent sandbagged?
+Every.
+Single.
+Person. in that stadium would’ve taken the W. Your opponent sandbagged?
 That’s his problem.
 You won.
 Move on.
 Put it on the resume.

-Bakugo didn’t want the resume line.
-He wanted to know.
 Not be told.
 Not be ranked.
 Know.

 Dude, I see them all around me.
 People who take the hollow win, every single time.